givetoiowa/ct3.5/aws_migration/README.md

 - Note the server address and mysql user details
 - **Important** in RDS make sure to open port 3306 in the security group!
 For a microinstance this is done by looking at which security group the RDS instance is using and then opening up the port in the matching EC2 security group.

-##Setting up WordPress
+###Once you've set up RDS:
-- After you've connected to EC2 connect to RDS from EC2 with something like:
+- After you've connected to EC2 and set up RDS connect to RDS from EC2 with something like:
 ```
 $ sudo mysql -u givetoiowa -p -h uifsandbox.c1euslesivew.us-west-2.rds.amazonaws.com
 ```
+- Since MySQL is already installed on the server you should not have to do any additional set up

+##Setting up WordPress
+- The WP site will sit on EC2 and reference a database on RDS
-- Next set up your wordpress database, wp user, and grant priveleges
+- First set up your wordpress database, wp user, and grant priveleges in MySWL on your RDS server
-- In EC2 install wordpress (here is a [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-on-centos-6--2) you can skip the steps for setting up the WP database since that should have already been done on the RDS instance )
+- Next install wordpress on your EC2 server (here is a [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-on-centos-6--2) you can skip the steps for setting up the WP database since that should have already been done on the RDS instance)
 - **Important** In wp-config make sure to change localhost to the RDS Endpoint!
 This is how you connect EC2 and RDS (use the same database and user info you just set up in RDS for the config)

 ###Configure WP MultiSite